How to make an AI-built website stop looking AI-built

 Replacements that take the same time:

-2 + 1rows where one card is2×the size and contains the most important feature. - Numbered list with prose — drop the cards entirely.
-Just
+• Asymmetric grid2 + 1 rows where one card is the size and contains the most important feature.

-01.,02.,03.with a one-paragraph description and a small inline visual.
-This reads like editorial. - Conversation flow — "Step 1, then step 2, then step 3" laid out as actual steps with arrows or section breaks.
+• Conversation flow — "Step 1, then step 2, then step 3" laid out as actual steps with arrows or section breaks.
 Works great for product onboarding.

 The card grid isn't wrong.
 It's just everywhere.
 Pick something else ~1 in 3 times.